 December 11th, 2019

-Ontario’s Attorney General has proposed a bevy of changes to the provincial justice system in Bill 161, the Smarter and Stronger Justice Act, 2019.
-Changes are being proposed to 20 statutes, amongst them the Class Proceedings Act, 1992, the statute that governs class actions in Ontario.
+Ontario’s Attorney General has recently proposed a bevy of changes to the provincial justice system in Bill 161, the Smarter and Stronger Justice Act, 2019, including important changes to the Class Proceedings Act, 1992 that, among other things, expedite carriage motions and require plaintiffs’ counsel to move a case forward to certification quickly or risk dismissal.

 Move It Along